kuku929/NeuralNetwork/README.md

 ## TODO
+- add virtual class BaseLayer : parent class of all layers
 - figure out training process
   - add the file with data?
   - how should training data be structured, .csv?